Techshailesh/Python/Basics/basic_sequence_operations.md

 ![Snip20230129_19](https://user-images.githubusercontent.com/93876736/215345862-cce89fcd-3a7a-4b76-805f-8ac4c052b4a8.png)

-Now in above example , In the firstcontainment test on string, we are trying to find ‘h’ in the name.
+Now in above example , In the first containment test on string, we are trying to find ‘h’ in the name.
 Does it exist?
 No !!!
 So the outcome is FALSE.
 Likewise we did other search.